 Sometimes called banner ads (because of the long, narrow shape they often take at the top of pages), this type of online advertising enables you to put your ad on specific pages across the web – oftentimes you can choose a site related to your business, either by topic or location.
 They can appear on the top, bottom, sides, and even in the middle of the content on a page.

 You can also target your display ad to specific demographics to further refine your display advertising campaigns.

 One of the benefits of display ads is that it allows you to get in front of people when they’re spending time online and not necessarily searching – this helps you increase awareness for your brand and provides another touchpoint in part of the digital customer journey.

 Because display ads are meant to increase brand awareness, you may not see the same direct return on investment that you would see from search engine ads, but display ads have been found to boost the effectiveness of your SEM campaigns.

 Display ads can sometimes fade into the background, so the design of your ad is important.
 You’ll want to create display ads that stick out and appeal to your target audience to encourage clicks to your site or landing page.

-In general, display ads are effective at getting your business seen on popular sites online.
+In general, display advertising is effective at getting your business seen on popular sites online.

-With a large user base (more than one billion active users worldwide), unique targeting options, and multiple ad placement choices, Facebook advertising provides a fantastic way to reach your target audience directly on this popular social platform.
+With a large user base (more than one billion active users worldwide), unique targeting options, and multiple ad placement choices, Facebook advertising is an online advertising strategy that provides a fantastic way to reach your target audience directly on this popular social platform.